gdubrasquetd/AR_App_Unity/README.md

 Buttons: <br/>

 1 : Remove and reload all objects. <br/>
-2 : Lock the rotate axis of all objects. <br/>
+2 : Lock the rotatation axis of all objects. <br/>

 ## Installation